Asta6234/Naruto/README.md

 A modular Telegram Python bot running on python3 with a sqlalchemy database.

-Zero Two is based on Saitama which is originally based on Marie.
+Miku is based on Saitama which is originally based on Marie.

-Zero Two can be found on Telegram as [Miku](https://t.me/@MissMikuNakanobot).
+Miku can be found on Telegram as [Miku](https://t.me/@MissMikuNakanobot).

 The Support group can be reached out to at [Support Group](https://t.me/miku_nakano_support), where you can ask for help about @MissZeroTwoBot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.